 - review the Fisher Rules and Regulations.pdf - read Seth Lerer, "Bibliographical Theory and the Textuality of the Codex: Toward a History of the Premodern Book," in The Medieval Manuscript Book: Cultural Approaches, ed.
 Michael Johnston and Michael Van Dussen (Cambridge University Press, 2015), 13-33

-Nov.
-3 Week 9 - Creating Digital Narratives with Twine
+Mar.
+15 Week 9 - Al and the Future of Writing / Creating Digital Narratives with Twine